On Dec. 20, history was made when the NBA announced its first-ever NBA India Games 2019.

 The announcement stated that the Sacramento Kings and the Indiana Pacers will face off twice in two days on October 4th and 5th, 2019 for the first-ever NBA preseason games in India.

 It's time to get to know each of these teams better.
-Having looked back at the history of the Sacramento Kings, it's time to take a trip down memory lane with the Indiana Pacers:
+It's time to take a trip down memory lane with the Indiana Pacers:

 ABA Dominance [1967-1976]